How to keep your Genesis WP theme translations up to date

-The Genesis framework texts are very easy to translate in any other language.
-The great plugin Genesis Translations from Remkus de Vries has already most of what you need for your website.
+The Genesis Wordpress framework texts are easy to translate in any other language.
+The plugin Genesis Translations from Remkus de Vries has already most of what you need for your website.
 But in some cases your customer demands to have customized or formal translations of a language.

 Formal versus informal translation